Walk on the historic ‘Malerweg’ (Painters’ Way) through a unique and evocative landscape.

 Your walking holiday comes to an end after breakfast this morning, unless you have booked any additional services with us.
 We would be happy to arrange additional nights in the region or in Dresden.
 Please enquire at the time of booking.

-Travel to and from Bad Schandau
+Travel to Bad Schandau

 Departure from Bad Schandau